 Ongoing projects (+/- 2 years) will require two reports.
 One mid-way through the project and one at the end of the project.
-For the 2015-16 academic year, reports are due July 2016 and December 2016.
-For subsequent years, reports are due January and May, 2017.
+For this academic year, reports are due January and May.

 Successful applicants are expected to include the Office of Institutional Diversity and Inclusion and the ADVANCE Office of Faculty Development emblem on all promotional material and to mention that the event/project was funded by Faculty Innovations in Diversity and Academic Excellence Grant.